luomus/finbif/inst/vign/finbif.md

 ![](figure/plot-occurrences-eval-1.png)

 ## Caching
-By default `finbif` uses local filesystem caching for repeated API request.
+By default `finbif` uses local caching for repeated API requests.
 This can be turned on or off on a per request or session basis.
 See `?caching` for details.